 Snook Fishing in Southwest Florida

-Considered one of the most exciting and delicious catches in the state, snook are a longtime favorite among those who love fishing in Florida.
+Considered one of the most exciting catches in the state, snook are a longtime favorite among those who love fishing in Florida.
 They bite and fight harder than almost any other fish and are also smarter, often swimming into sharp mangroves or dragging the bait under roots to cut fishing lines.
-This species is especially sought after because it's illegal for restaurants to serve them, or to buy or sell them in any type of market.
-The savory deliciousness of snook can only be experienced if you catch the fish yourself or have a very generous friend with an serious angling ability.
+Snook are also highly prized since they are a delicious food fish and are not allowed to be commercially harvested.
+Recreational rules for keeping snook and other popular fish species within certain seasons can change frequently, so it's important to keep up with current regulations.

 Snook Fishing Season & Regulations

 On Florida's Gulf Coast, snook are catch-and-release only from Gordon Pass in south Naples up to the Pasco County line through August 31, 2020 due to stress on the population from a previous red tide outbreak.

 South of Gordon Pass and through the Ten Thousand Islands and Everglades National Park, anglers may keep one snook per angler per day within the "slot," which is not less than 28 inches and not more than 33 inches total length during the open seasons from September through November and March through April.
 Snook are such a highly venerated species, today many anglers practice catch-and-release only fishing for them, even in areas where harvest is allowed.

 If you're not fishing with a professional guide, you must have a Florida saltwater fishing license and if you plan to keep a legal a snook during an open season, a $2 permit in addition to your saltwater fishing license is required.